 One of the three conference slots will go to the winner of the Marc Sanders Prize in Political Philosophy.
 The Marc Sanders Prize is a new biennial essay competition open to scholars who, at the time of the submission deadline, are within fifteen (15) years of receiving a Ph.D. or are students currently enrolled in a graduate program.
-Independent scholars may also be eligible and should direct inquiries to the Editors of Oxford Studies in Political Philosophy, c/o Peter Vallentyne (email@example.com).
+Independent scholars may also be eligible and should direct inquiries to the Editors of Oxford Studies in Political Philosophy, c/o Peter Vallentyne (firstname.lastname@example.org).
 For more information about the Award please look here.
-Please note when submitting your paper if you are eligible for consideration for the Sanders Prize.

 Up to two papers by a given author will be considered, as long as the author is not the sole author of both.
 (For example, for a given person, a single-authored paper and a co-authored paper will be considered, but two single-authored papers will not both be considered.)
 Strong preference will be given to papers that discuss central issues in political and social philosophy, such as moral issues relating to the state or the justification of force, authority, obligation, justice, freedom, rights, exploitation, oppression, etc.